 - Develop additional skills for faith-based leadership, as appropriate to the individual path of each Cohort member, such as preaching, pastoral care, health and wellness, etc.

-- January 2018 Creating Change in Washington, DC, The National Conference on LGBTQ Equality hosted by The National Gay and Lesbian Task Force.
+- The Creating Change Conference.
+This National Conference on LGBTQ Equality is hosted by The National Gay and Lesbian Task Force.

-- August 2018 Transgender Faith and Action Network Conference in NC, hosted by The Freedom Center for Social Justice.
+- A Transgender Faith and Action Network Conference hosted by The Freedom Center for Social Justice.

 II.
 Participants will be responsible, with support and direction from Trans Cohort faculty, for developing and leading a conference workshop at one or more of these national conferences.

 III.
 At the conclusion of the Trans Cohort year, prepare a personal reflection on the experience and its impact on the individual’s life that can be used to encourage others to participate in the Trans Cohort experience in the future.